bell hooks, groundbreaking feminist thinker, dies at 69

 “She was a giant, no nonsense person who lived by her own rules, and spoke her own truth in a time when Black people, and women especially, did not feel empowered to do that,” Dr. Linda Strong-Leek, a close friend and former provost of Berea College, wrote in an email to The Associated Press.
 “It was a privilege to know her, and the world is a lesser place today because she is gone.
 There will never be another bell hooks.”

 Starting in the 1970s, hooks published dozens of books that helped shape popular and academic discourse.
 Her notable works included “Ain’t I a Woman?
 Black Women and Feminism,” “Feminist Theory: From Margin to Center” and “All About Love: New Visions.”
+Rejecting the isolation of feminism, civil rights and economics into separate fields, she was a believer in community and connectivity and how racism, sexism and economic disparity reinforced each other.

 Among her most famous expressions was her definition of feminism, which she called “a movement to end sexism, sexist exploitation and oppression.”

+Ibram X. Kendi, Roxane Gay and Tressie McMillan Cottom were among those mourning hooks.
+Author Saeed Jones noted that her death came just a week after the loss of the celebrated Black author and critic Greg Tate.
+“It all feels so pointed,” he tweeted Wednesday.

+Hooks taught at numerous schools, including Yale University, Oberlin College and City College of New York.
+She joined the Berea College faculty in 2004 and a decade later founded the center named for her, where “many and varied expressions of difference can thrive.”

-hooks was born Gloria Jean Watkins and gave herself the pen name bell hooks in honor of her maternal great-grandmother.
+hooks was born Gloria Jean Watkins in 1952 in the segregated town of Hopkinsville, Kentucky, and later gave herself the pen name bell hooks in honor of her maternal great-grandmother.
+She loved reading from an early age, majored in English at Stanford University and received a master’s in English from the University of Wisconsin, where she began writing “Ain’t I a Woman.”

+Her early influences ranged from James Baldwin and Sojourner Truth to the Rev. Martin Luther King Jr.

+“Martin Luther King was my teacher for understanding the importance of beloved community.
+He had a profound awareness that the people involved in oppressive institutions will not change from the logics and practices of domination without engagement with those who are striving for a better way,” she said in an interview that ran in Appalachian Heritage in 2012.